marlenaduleba/data-structures/README.md

-# My Online Bookstore
+# Data Structures

-This project is a simulation of an online bookstore implemented using TypeScript.
-It demonstrates the use of classes, encapsulation, inheritance, and polymorphism in an object-oriented program.
+This project demonstrates the implementation of various fundamental data structures and algorithms using TypeScript.
+The primary goal is to showcase understanding and practical application of stacks, queues, binary trees, graphs, and linked lists.
+Additionally, it includes solving specific algorithmic problems related to these data structures.
 ## Getting Started

 ### Prerequisites